Florida Sandbars

 Peanut Island, Palm Beach, FL

 Peanut Island is one of the best sandbars in Florida and is situated between Riviera Beach and Palm Beach in the Lake Worth Lagoon.
 With a busy sandbar, the island can get quite rowdy, especially during holidays and on summer weekends, but it’s easy to see why it’s so popular due to its beautiful sand and clear water.
 The spot is also fabulous for snorkeling.
-The island is a country park of 79 acres and is serviced by a local ferry.
-This man made island has a pier to fish from, restrooms, and you can camp on the island.
+The island is a 79-acre country park and is serviced by a local ferry.
+This man-made island has a pier to fish from, restrooms, and places to camp.

 Peanut Island Ferry

-It’s also famous because it is home to the historic John F. Kennedy Bunker.
+It’s also famous for being home to the historic John F. Kennedy Bunker.
 At one time, you were able to take a tour inside the bunker.
 However, in October 2017, the Kennedy Bunker would close indefinitely.
 A non-profit organization that managed the facility lost its lease with the county.

 Note: The John F. Kennedy Bunker is currently closed until further notice.